Articles for Translators

 "No"

-In the localization business,
+In the localization business, missed

-missed deadlines, exploding budgets, and mediocre quality
+deadlines, exploding budgets, and mediocre quality all belong in

-all belong in the same category as root canals and tax
+the same category as root canals and tax audits—you don’t wish such

-(either because you’re a nice, decent person or because
+ills even on your worst enemy (either because you’re a nice, decent

-those who invoke them).
+against those who invoke them).
 So how is it possible that seasoned

-professionals regularly engage in localization projects
+professionals regularly engage in localization projects that they

 Read